T0nySt/Automation_Engineering_calculator/README.md

 # Grade Calculator & Alert System.

-- A beginner Python automation project that tracks your grades, calculates your GPA, and warns you when you're at risk.
+- A Python automation project that tracks your grades, calculates your GPA, and warns you when you're at risk.

 ---